De Lancey's Brigade

 Private, De Lancey's Westchester Light Horse Battalion, 1780, by Charles M. Lefferts.

-De Lancey's Brigade, also known as De Lancey's Volunteers, De Lancey's Raiders, De Lancey's Corps, De Lancey's Provincial Corps, De Lancey's Refugees, and the "Cowboys" or "Cow-boys", was a British Loyalist provincial military unit, raised for service during the American War of Independence.
-Its commanders were Brigadier General Oliver De Lancey and his nephew James De Lancey.
+De Lancey's Brigade, also known as De Lancey's Volunteers, De Lancey's Corps, and De Lancey's Provincial Corps, was a British Loyalist provincial military unit, raised for service during the American War of Independence.
+Its commander was Brigadier General Oliver De Lancey.

+Oliver's nephew, James De Lancey, commanded his own unit of rangers or partisans.
+That unit, known as De Lancey's Raiders, De Lancey's Refugees, Westchester Refugees, and the "Cowboys" or "Cow-boys," harassed the enemy near New York City and procured supplies for the British army by conducting cattle raids.
+James acquired the sobriquet “Outlaw of the Bronx” (he had his headquarters near the Bronx River.)
+It was James De Lancey's Cowboys who ambushed and brutally killed Col. Christopher Greene in the Battle of Pine's Bridge.
+The Cowboys often operated under the broader umbrella of the De Lancey name and worked closely with the Brigade.